cap-js/ord/README.md

 ## Security / Disclosure

 If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/cap-js/ord/issues/security/policy) on how to report it.
 Please do not create GitHub issues for security-related doubts or problems.

+At the current state, the plugin will expose static metadata with open access.
+This means that the CAP resources are described and documented openly, but it does not imply that the resources themselves can be accessed.

+If you have a need to protect your metadata, please refrain from installing this plugin until we support metadata protection.

 ## Code of Conduct